 Rise and Raise – Conclusion

-Summing up, ‘rise’ and ‘raise’ not only have an extra ‘a’ between them, but while the former is an intransitive verb, the latter is a transitive verb.
-Thus one can’t use them interchangeably or synonymously.
-Once students get this concept, it becomes easier for them to understand and use it in sentences.
-Apart from this, BYJU’S offers various articles on many such ‘differences between two words’ that students often get confused with.
+Summing up, ‘rise’ and ‘raise’ not only have an extra ‘a’ between them, but while the former is an intransitive verb while the latter is a transitive verb.
+The former can also be used as a noun.
+Thus, one can’t use them interchangeably or synonymously.
+Once students get this concept, it becomes easier for them to understand and use these in sentences.
+Apart from this, BYJU’S offers various articles on many such ‘Difference Between’ two words that students often get confused with.